This issue is brought to you by Upkeep Medical Spa

 Botox is not a filler.
 Instead of adding volume to your lips, a Botox lip flip weakens the muscles that control the mouth, allowing your lips to roll outward to create the illusion of shapelier lips.
 This makes it a good option for those who prefer a subtle effect or for people who only want to test the waters of cosmetic lip treatments.
 However, fillers (or a combination of fillers and Botox) will probably prove to be the better option for those seeking a plump Hollywood pout.

 To get the best results with a Botox lip flip, it’s always important that you find a qualified, board-certified provider.
-Use the our doctor search tool to connect with cosmetic surgeons in your area.
+Meet our medical review team to get their valuable suggestions.